RizPur/MALIS-Project/project_report.md

 To better handle the classification task with linear regression, we need to understand the data.

 ### 2.1 Plot 4 Features in 2 Categories
- Considering the binary classifier in **task 1**, here we list the scatterplots and histograms for 4 features in selected 2 categories:
+ Considering the binary classifier in **Task 1**, here we list the scatterplots and histograms for 4 features in selected 2 categories:

 ![Pairplot](/plots/binary/pairplot.png)